Stunt Driving in Ontario: Charges & Penalties

 What to Do if You Receive a Stunt Driving Charge

-If you receive a stunt driving charge and request to appear in court, you’ll first want to cease driving your vehicle indefinitely.
+If you receive a stunt driving charge and are requested to appear in court, you’ll first want to cease driving your vehicle indefinitely.
 Avoid getting your vehicle towed or stored as much as possible, as fees are often exorbitant.

 Before appearing in court, do your best to get your licence reinstated, as it increases the chances of resolving your case.
 Read on about how to deal with a suspended licence in our guide.